Why Should Delaware Care?

 One person has died and another has been injured during a shooting at one of Delaware’s largest hospitals — a public crime that left the state’s largest city shaken.

-A person opened fire at ChristianaCare’s Wilmington Hospital around 3:30 p.m.
-Tuesday, killing one person and injuring another, according to the city’s police chief.
+A man opened fire at ChristianaCare’s Wilmington Hospital around 3:30 p.m.
+Tuesday, killing one person and injuring another — a brazenly public slaying in a crowded workplace that shocked Delaware’s largest city.

 “Any violence or loss of life in our city is unacceptable,” he said.
 “It’s particularly distressing when an incident like this occurs at a hospital whose fundamental purpose is to treat injuries and save lives.
 If ever there’s a place that should be a sanctuary from such violence, that is the place.”